-- The Police must sign in as a visitor, stating who they are intending to meet. - If the Police ask to meet a child/young person, please ask which member of staff they will also be meeting. - The Police must not meet a child/young person without another adult present. - The Police may meet a child/young person with a social worker, please make sure a member of the safeguarding team is alerted prior to this meeting taking place as they will confirm this can go ahead - do not assume. - If you are uncertain, please seek information from DSL/DDSL.
-If they are not available, please speak to another member of SLT. - A child/young person must not be left alone with the Police even for a short period of time unless, we have parental permission in writing or a member of staff has spoken to the parent, or the child/young person and parent do not want a member of staff present
+- The Police must sign in as a visitor, stating who they are intending to meet. - If the Police ask to meet a pupil/student, please ask which member of staff they will also be meeting. - The Police must not meet a pupil/student without another adult present. - Please information from DSL/DDSL.
+If they are not available, please speak to another member of SLT. - The Police may meet a pupil/student with a social worker, please make sure a member of the safeguarding team is alerted prior to this meeting taking place as they will confirm this can go ahead do not assume. - A pupil/student must not be left alone with the Police even for a short period of time unless, we have parental permission - in writing or a member of staff has spoken to the parent/carer or the child/young person and parent/carer do not want a member of staff present - The police should not be allowed to search a pupil/student without their parent present